what is aesthetics?

 - People looking to contour and reshape their body

 Not everyone is a good candidate for specific aesthetic treatments.
-For example, individuals with certain medical conditions such as diabetes, high blood pressure, or autoimmune disorders may not be suitable candidates for specific treatments.
+For example, individuals with certain medical conditions such as diabetes, high blood pressure, or autoimmune disorders may not be suitable candidates for particular treatments.
 Pregnant or breastfeeding women may also be advised to avoid certain treatments.

 NON-SURGICAL AESTHETIC PROCEDURES